-Australia and Niue established diplomatic relations on 27 February 2013.
-Australia's High Commissioner to New Zealand is accredited to Niue.
+Australia and Niue established diplomatic relations on 27 February 2013, with Australia's High Commissioner in Wellington appointed as non-resident High Commissioner to Niue.
+Australia established a High Commission in Alofi in August 2020 with a resident High Commissioner.
 Australia and Niue enjoy a friendly relationship based on shared membership of Pacific regional organisations, development cooperation and people-to-people links.

-Australia is helping Niue build a skilled workforce by providing access to awards to individuals to further their education and professional development.
+Australia is helping Niue build a skilled workforce by providing opportunities for education.

-The economic challenges Niue faces are common to other small island states within the region.
-Geographic isolation, limited natural resources and a small population hamper economic development.
+Niue faces economic challenges common to small island states within the region.
+These include geographic isolation, limited natural resources and a small population.
 Cyclones occasionally devastate the island's infrastructure, including housing and tourist facilities.

-Under the terms of the constitutional agreement between the two countries, New Zealand provides substantial economic and administrative assistance to Niue.
-Economic assistance is provided in the form of both direct budget support and project-related aid.
+Under the terms of the constitutional agreement between New Zealand and Niue, New Zealand provides administrative assistance and substantial economic assistance in the form of direct budget support and project-related aid.